oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 The value MUST be an appropriate value for the annotation.

-## <a name="AnnotateaPrimitiveValuewithinaJSONArray" href="#AnnotateaPrimitiveValuewithinaJSONArray">20.3 Annotate a Primitive Value within a JSON Array</a>
+## <a id="AnnotateaPrimitiveValuewithinaJSONArray" href="#AnnotateaPrimitiveValuewithinaJSONArray">20.3 Annotate a Primitive Value within a JSON Array</a>

 Individual primitive elements within a JSON array can be annotated by applying the [`collectionAnnotations`](#ControlInformationcollectionAnnotationsodatacollectionAnnotations)